 Potatoes also provide vitamin C particularly if served with skins on.

-Cooking vegetables (and fruit) quickly with a minimum amount of water (or steaming them) and also serving them immediately helps to retain the vitamin C plus B vitamins.
+Cooking vegetables (and fruit) quickly with a minimum amount of water (or steaming them) and serving them immediately helps to retain the vitamin C plus B vitamins.

 When fruit and vegetables are frozen, the vitamin C (and B vitamins) are retained so these can be a useful standby for caterers especially in the winter months when fresh vegetables can be both expensive and scarce.